braban/Dragon-Katana/README.md

-Adds an ever so slightly overpowered sword
+Adds an ever so slightly overpowered swordAdds an ever so slightly overpowered sword

+---

+crafting recipe is nether star + netherite sword + dragon egg

+have fun finding out the combination of these 3 items!!!

 very funnie